a-ddollar-cs/MCP/Readme.txt

-This is a fun learning project to try out MCP and potential integration with Ignition
+This is a fun learning project to try out MCP and potential integration with Ignition.

+Test commit 2